Paying 2017-2018 income tax in Dubai? Read this.

-Whether you’re retiring, temporarily relocating or moving to Dubai for good, it’s helpful to have a picture of what life there will cost as an expat.
+Whether you’re retiring, temporarily relocating or moving to Dubai for good from the UK, it’s helpful to have a picture of what life there will cost as an expat.
 The standard of living in Dubai is very high.
 In fact, the opportunity to live well in an interesting place is exactly why many foreigners go there.
 But this doesn’t come cheap.

 Dubai is always dubbed as one of the most expensive cities in the world for tourists to visit, but what are the costs to actually live there as an expat?
 Read on and find out!